EdouardVincent/WarGame/README.md

 Do not hesitate to check my code and try to run it, I work with the version 3.9.5 of python on windows and Thonny Python IDLE on rpi4, my version of pygame is the 2.0.1.

 See you later !

+PS : I got a problem with GitHub, for that the game work, you need to create a file "Niveau.txt"